CSS Margin

 • Shorthand Property:

-• Example: margin: 10px 15px 20px 25px; sets the margin for the top, right, bottom, and left sides respectively.
+• Example: margin: 10px 15px 20px 25px; top, right, bottom, and left, ensuring precise spacing control.

 • Individual Sides: